Scientific: Euphorbia tirucalli 'Rosea' (Synonym: Euphorbia rhipsaloides, Euphorbia viminalis, Tithymalus tirucalli)

 Flowers & Fruits: Insignificant

-Light: Full sun, shade reduces foliar color.
+Light: Full sun, shade reduces orange red stem color.

 Soil: Tolerant

-Watering: Water sparingly
+Watering: Water sparingly only as needed.

-Propagation: Stems cuttings propagate easily
+Propagation: Stems cuttings propagate easily.

-Additional comments: Fire sticks is a cultivar named 'Rosea' of the normally very large (20 to 30' in height) pencil cactus (P. tirucalli).
-It is a visually stunning plant that enlivens most any garden or landscape setting especially during winter when the stem color is most intense.
-The latex from the stems can be processed into a low grade rubber.
+Additional comments: Fire sticks is a smallish cultivar of the normally very large (10- to 20-feet tall) pencil cactus (Euphorbia tirucalli).
+Fire sticks is a visually stunning plant that enlivens most any garden or landscape setting especially during winter when the reddish stem color is most intense.